jtwebman/node-express-docker-starter/README.md

 This is just a simple Node.js Express Docker app that starts and sends a hello world.
 I use it to start new projects as well as to just test docker and kubernetes deploymnets.

-try to keep it up to date with the latest but there is no guarantee.
+I try to keep it up to date with the latest but there is no guarantee.